-It is important to note that the Walker parking study took place at one of the busiest times of the year, and it is likely that parking occupancies in the various parking lots will be far lower for the vast majority of the year.

-- Bay Island residents and those living on boats are not eligible for the RPP.
-One of the more significant parking challenges in the area is the use of on-street spaces by Bay Island residents and those living on boats despite the fact that they have a parking garage (located at the corner of West Bay Avenue and Island Avenue) specifically designated for their use.
-The proposed RPP would incentivize those residents to park in this lot, thereby freeing up additional on-street parking. - Residents within the proposed RPP district rely on on-street parking for their vehicles.
-Many of the residences within the district do not have off-street parking or represent non-conforming uses (i.e. single car garages or garages too small), which forces residents to primarily use on-street parking for storage of their vehicles.

-• The City will monitor the program and make program revisions as needed.
+It is also important to note that the Walker parking study took place at one of the busiest times of the year, and it is likely that parking occupancies in the various parking lots will be far lower for the vast majority of the year. - Residents within the proposed RPP district rely on on-street parking for their vehicles.
+Many of the residences within the district do not have off-street parking or represent non-conforming uses (i.e. single car garages or garages too small), which forces residents to primarily use on-street parking for storage of their vehicles. - The City will monitor the program and make program revisions as needed.
 As described in Recommendation #9, the City should establish an ongoing monitoring and evaluation program for parking in Balboa Village.
 This effort would be used to revise the RPP to ensure that it effectively serves both residents and visitors.